For Girls: Answers to Questions About Periods

 How long is each cycle?

 Don’t worry if your period sometimes skips months for the first few years.
-You might even have a period twice in one month.
+You might even have a period twice in 1 month.
 That’s okay.
-By the time you’re an adult, it is normal for a cycle (the time from the first day of one period to the first day of your next period) to take 20 to 36 days.
+By the time you’re an adult, it is normal for a cycle (the time from the first day of 1 period to the first day of your next period) to take 20 days to 36 days.
 That’s why you hear women talk about a “monthly cycle.”

 How long does each period last?

-Each girl is different, but it’s normal for a period to last 2 to 8 days.
-Talk to your mother or doctor if your period lasts longer than
+Each girl is different, but it’s normal for a period to last 2 days to 8 days.
+Talk to your mother or doctor if your period lasts longer than 8 days for 2 cycles in a row.

 What does a period look like?